Smart City, the intelligent city at the heart of connected territories thanks to new technologies

 What is the role of technologies in the smart city?

-Indeed, through the implementation of intelligent solutions, IoT allows to optimize the performance of buildings, energy consumption, waste disposal and management, the interconnection of different mobilities, the development of roads… So many use cases that make a smart city an example.
+Indeed, by implementing intelligent solutions, the IoT makes it possible to optimize building performance, energy consumption, waste disposal and management, the interconnection of different forms of mobility, road layout… So many use cases that make a smart city an example.

 What are the benefits of the smart city for users?